sivy/monkinetic-2020-content/posts/2001-06-18-visual-vocabulary-for-information-architecture.md

-Slug: visual-vocabulary-for-information-architecture
-Date: 2001-06-18
+date: 2001-06-18
+slug: visual-vocabulary-for-information-architecture
-Title: Visual Vocabulary for Information Architecture
+title: Visual Vocabulary for Information Architecture
-layout: post
+---

-I&#39;ve never really considered myself an information architect, but I&#39;ve done quite a bit of work that would fall into that category over the years.
-Jesse James Garrett has an excellent article titled <a href="http://www.jjg.net/ia/visvocab/">A visual vocabulary for describing information architecture and interaction design</a>.
-I&#39;ve just printed it out and will be perusing offline for a few days.<p>
+I've never really considered myself an information architect, but I've done quite a bit of work that would fall into that category over the years.
+Jesse James Garrett has an excellent article titled [A visual vocabularyfor describing information architecture and interaction design](http://www.jjg.net/ia/visvocab/).
+I've just printed it out and will be perusing offline for a few days.

-Both diagramming tools I&#39;ve used on Mac OS X (<a href="http://www.omnigroup.com/products/omnigraffle/">Graffle </a>and <a href="http://homepage.mac.com/glyphix">Glyphix</a>) give me the ability to create custom libraries of symbols, that would be perfect for this.
-However, they are also both limited demo-ware, so I need to cough up about a hundred bucks for the privilage.<p>

-On the flip-side, having to use Microsoft Visio instead is almost enough reason to do it anyway.</p></p>